Recently, rapid Chinese demand for domestic design products is paving regulation reforms in intellectual property rights (‘IPR’) protection.

 In the evolution of the design industry and continuous innovation, the revised Patent Law aligns with the current design landscape.
 The revised Patent Law increases the design scope, specifically, both the design product in its entirety and constituent parts (partial protection) can be patented.

-Such amendment aligns with the best practices of the European Union, the United States, and other major economies in the world, and offers an effective approach in combatting counterfeits.
+Such amendment aligns with the best practices of the European Union, the United States, and other major economies in the world, and offers an effective approach in combating counterfeits.

 2. The design protection term increases to 15 years